Aymane27-Rio/SecureWatch1.1/README.md

 SecureWatch is a modular toolkit to automate baseline security checks on Linux (Ubuntu/Kali), detect suspicious activity, and generate structured logs + human-readable reports.
 It also ships with a Prometheus exporter and a cloud (AWS) monitoring stub.

 > ⚠️ Run scripts that require privileged ops with `sudo`.
-Review code before running in production.

 ## Features
 - Modular **Bash** checks: users, ports, firewall, updates, AIDE/rkhunter hooks, file integrity.